 Radius fracture (Colles fracture)

 This is a break or fracture of the radius bone in the wrist.
-It is common in sports, especially those involving contact or falls resulting in high impact wrist trauma.
+It is common in sports, especially those involving contact or falls resulting in high-impact wrist trauma.

 Read more on Colles fracture.

 A Scaphoid fracture is probably the most common wrist fracture.
 It is a break or fracture of the Scaphoid bone which is one of the small carpal bones in the wrist.
-It is common in contact sports, or those where you might fall onto your wrist such as cycling and horse riding.
+It is common in contact sports, or those where you might fall onto your wrists such as cycling and horse riding.